Zhao-Lab-Saman-Shafaei-TP-model/Transporter-Identification-Model/README.md

 We use the the code using the code in BLAST_benchmarking/

-One simply needs to run the code in run_DeepTP.ipynb.
+One simply needs to run the code in run_DeepTP.ipynb to obtain the results.

-The dataset folder for testing is found here [link ORCID id].
-Should be placed in the root directory as /dataset/.
-The final_testing.csv data is used in this code.